Patricia Diane Mannix -- Columbia

-Family and friends may call at the residence of her son, Mr. John Rikenbacker, 156 Snapover Road, Orangeburg, between the hours of 3 and 7:00 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg.
+Family and friends may call at the residence of her son, Mr. John Rickenbacker, 156 Snapover Road, Orangeburg, between the hours of 3 to 7 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg.

 Please follow to COVID-19 precautions and wear a mask.